truenas/documentation/content/CORE/UIReference/Services/UPSScreen.md

 ---
 title: "UPS Screen"
-description: "Use the UPS screen to configure a Uninterruptible Power Supply (UPS) and related service options on your TrueNAS"
+description: "Use the UPS screen to configure a Uninterruptible Power Supply (UPS) on your TrueNAS."
 weight: 150
 tags:
 - coreups
 ---

+An uninterruptible power supply is a hardware device that provides a backup source of power in the event of a power outtage.
 Use the **UPS** services screen to configure a UPS for your TrueNAS.

 **SAVE** activates after all required fields are populated.